purpurFox/mcje-sso-doc/README.md

 ## Choose an Operating System for the server
-In general, Windows runs less efficiently than Linux If you are very pursuing high operating efficiency and don't bother, Linux is your best choice, provided you have a certain Linux foundation
+*In general*, Windows runs less efficiently than Linux If you are very pursuing high operating efficiency and don't bother, Linux is your best choice, **provided you have a certain Linux foundation**
 But if you think Linux is troublesome, Windows is not bad, because this is just one of the optimization guidelines :)

 ### Linux OS (recommended for operating efficiency)